CSSUoB/cssuob.github.io/CONTRIBUTING.md

 If you are new to contributing to open-source projects on GitHub, the general workflow is as follows:
 1. Fork this repository and clone it
 2. Create a branch off master
-3. Make your changes and commit them
+3. Make your changes
+    - Make sure to run `make fmt` to autoformat your code
+    - Make a commit with an explanatory commit message
-4. Push your local branch to your remote fork
+5. Push your local branch to your remote fork
-5. Open a new pull request on GitHub
+6. Open a new pull request on GitHub

 We recommend also reading the following if you're unsure or not confident: